The Early Years of Howard and Piper

 We introduced the boys and they sniffed at each other curiously.
-There was no growling or arguing, just some pricked ears and high tails while they sniffed each other's faces and butts, and from then we knew they'd get on.
+There was no growling, just some pricked ears and high tails while they sniffed each other's faces and butts.
+From then we knew they'd get along.

 Piper is also the perfect lap dog.
 You only need to make eye contact across the room and he'll immediately sit up, ears pricked, tail wagging, waiting for you to invite him up.

 Life with two Shelties is great.